 I wanted something that works along the line of GTD.
 My requirements were low.
 All I wanted was a depository of my ideas, thoughts, emails, snail mails, information and calendar entries.
 So whatever comes in, either from me or any other source, should be collected in that depository.

-When new information would come in in any format, the assistant would categories and tag it to being able to retrieve it quickly when required.
-The assistant would also assess the importance of the information to the things which are going on right now.
-Learning and understanding how the boss works was a skill required to be a good assistant.
+When new information would come in in any format, the assistant would order and tag it to being able to retrieve it quickly when required.
+The assistant would also assess the importance of the information to the things which are going on right now — learning and understanding how the boss works was a skill required to be a good assistant.

 I would accept a certain “Getting to know each other” period with a human or virtual assistant, but I would require each of them to have the right skills for the job and in the end to work for me the way I like to work.

-Lets have a look at few problems I encountered:
+Let’s have a look at a few problems I encountered:

-I am still searching and in hope that one day someone will understand what is required to create a real virtual assistant.
+I am still searching and in the hope that one day, someone will understand what is required to create a real virtual assistant.

-What do you use to organise your life?
+What do you use to organize your life?